Constitution Day is a significant holiday dedicated to the creation of the US Constitution. It is celebrated annually on September 17th.

 - During the entire existence of the Constitution, more than 20 amendments were made.
 At the same time, there were more than ten thousand draft amendments, but all of them were rejected.

-- About half of US presidents (20 people) remained for several terms.
+- About half of US presidents (20 people) remained for more than one term.

-Read on Constitution Day the main provisions of this important state document.
+Read the main provisions of this important state document on Constitution Day.
 Purchase a souvenir edition of the US Constitution.
 Gather with friends or family to visit the museums and various exhibitions organized on this day.
 Find out more interesting information about the creation of the document and the history of the United States.

 When is Constitution Day celebrated in 2022?